 Legacy and Significance

-Moreover, the fall of the Berlin Wall inspired many other nations around the world struggling under oppressive regimes.
-It showcased the power of peaceful resistance and the desire for freedom, motivating countless individuals and movements to fight for their rights.
+Besides, the events of the fall of the Berlin Wall encouraged many other nations across the world which was suffering under the rulers’ dictatorship.
+It portrayed the peaceful demonstration strength and the need for freedom; inspiring many people and movements to stand up for their rights.

 Conclusion